dokania-tanmay/dokania-tanmay.github.io/_projects/proj_zbf.md

 ---
 Guide: [Prof. Patricio Vela](https://scholar.google.com/citations?user=qL6ycTgAAAAJ&hl=en), Georgia Institute of Technology.

-- Developed new theoretical guarantees for existence of a solution for hard-in and hard-out case.
+- Developed new theoretical guarantees for the existence of a solution for the hard-in and hard-out case.
-- Implemented a algorithm in C++ that generates points and computes representation for a keyhole in 11ms.
+- Implemented an algorithm in C++ that generates points and computes the representation for path planning in 11ms.
-- Extended the formulation to sets in SE(2) and demonstrated utility for representation of reachable poses for end-effector.
+- Extended the formulation to sets in SE(2) and demonstrated utility for the representation of reachable poses for the end-effector.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">